MRU-CSIS-1501/201804.tut.11/README.md

   - prompt the user for a file path
   - if that file exists, echo out the file contents to the screen
   - if that file does not exist, let the user know it does not exist (you will use a try/catch/finally)

+Try testing your program: you should be able to echo the contents for each txt file using both an **absolute** and **relative** file path.

 ## YOUR SKILL DRILLS